ComputationalThermoFluids/awesome-CTF/README.md

 # Awesome Computational Thermo Fluids [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A curated list of awesome resources, libraries, tools, and tips for Computational Thermo Fluids (CTF) programming, designed to assist researchers, engineers, and developers in the field.
-Whether you are simulating fluid dynamics, solving the Navier-Stokes equations, or studying thermal transfer in fluids, this list will help you navigate through some of the best tools out there.
+A curated list of awesome resources, libraries, tools, and tips for Computational Thermo Fluids (CTF) programming.
+This list will help you navigate through some of the best tools out there.

 ---